Skip to main content

 • Analytical dashboard

-Mistral integration example: Here is an example where we build a RAG application with LlamaIndex, observe the steps with Langfuse, and analyze the data in PostHog.
+Mistral integration example: Here is a step-by-step example of integrating Langfuse with the Mistral, and another example where we build a RAG application with LlamaIndex, observe the steps with Langfuse, and analyze the data in PostHog.

 drawing